 Risk assessment is a key first step in planning and preparing for emergencies.
-The updated Community Risk Register was published in November 2016.
+This is the current Community Risk Register.

 Some businesses, which store or process hazardous substances, are required by law to inform people who live nearby of the risks associated with hazardous sites.

 This requirement currently applies to the following site:

 Campact Ltd, (within EGGER UK site), Anick Grange Road, Hexham, Northumberland, NE46 4JS.